coscristian/Streambit.Catalog.Infrastructure/README.md

 # Streambit.Catalog.Infrastructure

-This project represents the **Infrastructure layer** of the Streambit Catalog solution, following Clean Architecture principles.
+This project represents the **Infrastructure layer** of the Streambit Catalog microservice.

 ## Overview